boltcover/get_boltcover_insurance_price/README.md

 Bolt Cover (https://www.boltcover.com/) helps UK retailers offer insurance at the point of sale.

-This is an example of how to retrieve an insurance price for a specific insurance category and product price.
+This is an example of how to retrieve an insurance price for a specific insurance category and product price in Ruby.

+Bolt Warranty Limited Is Registered In England And Wales Under Company Number 14654818.
+Bolt Warranty Limited Is An Appointed Representative Of Innovative Risk Labs Ltd, Which Is Authorised And Regulated By The Financial Conduct Authority.
+Firm Reference Number 998330.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>